 Chokers

-This is a popular piece of jewellery worn by many females, although in the kink scene by males too.
+This is a popular piece of jewelry worn by many women, although in the kink scene it is often worn by men too.
 They are tighter than collars and are considered a restraint because they can be adjustable and used to cut off some airflow, which experienced kink couples practise.
 Cutting off airflow is a safety concern, and no pair should engage in it unless both fully agree and there is a safe word or gesture that will stop the action.

 Gags